-Charles Bottger wanted his new home to contain the most modern conveniences.
-Designed by local architect Edward Buxton Cristy in the American Foursquare style, it was the first residence in Albuquerque to have gas lighting, and the original gas pipes are still inside the ceilings.
-There were speaking tubes to all the rooms, pressed-tin ceilings in the three main rooms (the parlor, the Route 66 Suite, and the Cristy Room), and a dumb waiter to the upper floor.
-The Bottger Mansion is one of very few homes in Albuquerque to have a basement, which was the coal cellar for the central heating system.
+A highly innovative man, Charles Bottger wanted his new home to contain the most modern conveniences.
+Designed by local architect Edward Buxton Cristy in the American Foursquare style popular when New Mexico was still a U.S. territory, the house was the first residence in Old Town Albuquerque to have gas lighting and the original gas pipes are still located inside the ceilings.
+There were speaking tubes to all the rooms, pressed-tin ceilings in the three main rooms, and a dumbwaiter to the upper floor.
+The Bottger Mansion is one of few homes in Albuquerque to have a basement.
+There is only one fireplace in the entire Mansion, located in the living room.
+Both the coal-fired central heater and the coal cellar were located in the basement.
 When it was built, the Bottger Mansion was called the “Pride of Old Town.”
-In the mid-1930’s, a Bottger grandson painted a mural of New Mexico mountains around the upper wall of the Edward Buxton Cristy Room.
-Charles Bottger was the first to purchase an automobile in Albuquerque.
+In the mid-1930s, a Bottger grandson, George Gallegos, painted a mural of New Mexico mountains around the upper wall of the Cristy room.
+Charles Bottger owned one of the first automobiles in Albuquerque.

-Charles Bottger died in 1914 and as the family fortunes declined, Miguela opened the Mansion as a boarding house.
-In the 1940’s, Machine Gun Kelly was being hunted by lawmen everywhere.
+Charles Bottger died in 1914.
+As the Bottger family fortunes declined, Miguela began to take in boarders for additional income.
+In the 1940s, the FBI’s most wanted criminal, Machine Gun Kelly, was being hunted by lawmen everywhere.
 Kelly, his girlfriend, and his gang were headed back to Memphis from California and checked into the Bottger under assumed names.
 They had dyed their hair and purchased new clothes to help conceal their identities.
-After several days, the owners became suspicious when they noticed that the group always sent a neighborhood boy out to purchase the meals and bring them back to the Bottger Mansion.
-The police were notified but were overheard by one of the gang members.
-They gang left just ahead of the law but was soon captured.
-In 1955, a young Elvis Presley, along with Bill Black and Scotty Moore, performed two shows in Albuquerque at the Armory on Gold Avenue and stayed at the Bottger Mansion, leaving the next day for a show in Amarillo.
-In the late 1950’s, a prominent Italian family rented the Bottger Mansion for a large wedding.
+After several days, the owners became suspicious when they noticed that the group always sent a neighborhood boy out to purchase the meals and bring them back to the Bottger to their rooms.
+They decided to notify the police but were overheard by one of the gang members.
+They quickly left just ahead of the law.
+However, they were captured shortly thereafter and imprisoned.
+In 1956, a young Elvis Presley, along with Bill Black and Scotty Moore, performed two shows in Albuquerque and stayed at the Bottger, leaving the next day for a show in Amarillo.
+In the late ’50s, a prominent Italian family rented the Bottger for a large wedding.
 Frank Sinatra was a guest and performed in the courtyard after the wedding dinner was served.
-Janis Joplin stayed here in the 1960’s.

-Pieces of the Bottger property were gradually sold off, and the family donated the land for the San Felipe School just to the north.
-In approximately 1970, the Bottger Mansion remained vacant for several years and then was sold outside the family.
-Over the years the open front portal was closed in and the house became an art gallery, restaurant, beauty parlor, and several other business ventures.
+Pieces of the Bottger property were gradually sold off and the family donated some land for the San Felipe School just to the east.
+In approximately 1970, amid a family dispute relating to inheritance of the property, the Bottger Mansion remained vacant for several years and then was sold outside the family.
+Over the years the open front porch was closed in and the house became an art gallery, restaurant, beauty parlor, and several other business ventures.
 It became a bed and breakfast in 1989.

-The 1910 Bottger Mansion remains virtually in its original form, escaping the popular Pueblo Revival renovation.
-Located on Historic Route 66, the Bottger Mansion is on the National Register of Historic Places and is the only lodging in the Old Town Historic District.
+The 1912 Bottger Mansion is one of only a few mansions built in Albuquerque and remains virtually in its original form, one of the few properties in the area to escape Pueblo Revival renovation.
+Today, Bottger Mansion of Old Town is known as a popular Albuquerque historic bed and breakfast.
+Located on Historic Route 66, the Bottger Mansion is on the National Register of Historic Places and is the only lodging accommodation in the Old Town Historic District.
 Read more about the history of Old Town here.